kfrancischen/MESH/README.md

 installation instructions, the license and copyright, contact addresses, and other important information.

-The Author would like to acknowledge the following packages:
+The author would like to acknowledge the following packages:
 * armadillo: [C++ linear algebra library](http://arma.sourceforge.net/)
 * luawrapper: [The lua wrapper for C++ classes](https://bitbucket.org/alexames/luawrapper/src)
 * lua-mpi: [The lua wrapper for MPI](https://github.com/jzrake/lua-mpi)